thecodehunter/react-native-activity-rings/README.md

 ## Coming soon

-Being able to visualize more than 100% percentage on a ring is a valuable feature for specific use cases like Apple does on the smart watch.
-Stay tunned!
+Visualize more than 100 percentage on a ring is a valuable feature for specific use cases like Apple does on the smart watch.
+Stay tuned!